 Table 1 shows the aggregated responses of the entities providing data for this SEA.
-The current planning reserve margin requirement for the MISO footprint is, after factoring in diversity factors, 11.9 percent for each load serving entity and is sufficient by MISO's standards to meet demand while maintaining reliability for the 2014-2016 period.
+The current planning reserve margin requirement for the MISO footprint is, after factoring in diversity factors, 14.8 to 15.0 percent for each load serving entity and is sufficient by MISO's standards to meet demand while maintaining reliability for the 2014-2016 period.
 Data for later years should be considered preliminary, because of the longer-term outlook and the very nature of contracting for supply arrangements.
 Wisconsin easily meets the MISO requirement for 2014-2016.